rdbcache/rdbcache.github.io/index.md

       "trace_id" : "633d1a87d3e748c4a1f27b9a8316a4ae"
     }

-The duration goes down by ten fold due to the data is in redis.
+### 2) Change the user name from “David C.” to “David Copper”:

-Once created, the hash key will always available until it is deleted by calling delkey or delall API.
+The put API allows to use partial data to update both redis and database.

-### 3) Change the user name from “David C.” to “David Copper”:
+Since the put API doesn’t have to send back any data, it returns immediately after server receives the request.
+The duration is reduced to less than a millisecond.

     curl -X POST -H "Content-Type: application/json" \
     http://rdbcache_server/v1/put/69766f6c4556450c85bfda45c4bbab0b \